EmployeeIssues.comU.S. Employee Rights in Plain English

 For another, employees may support the American Civil Liberties Union (ACLU) or a similar organization, that is lobbying for Federal and state employee workplace privacy rights laws.

 Meanwhile, employees may challenge their lack of workplace privacy rights through lawsuits.
-In fact, some already have and they've won.
+In fact, some already have and won.
 Despite the absence of employee privacy rights laws and the dismal lacking of those that do exist, employers don't always have the right to violate fundamental American privacy values.

 For example, employers don't have the right to turn workplace surveillance into workplace voyeurism.
-In a couple of similar workplace privacy lawsuits won by employees, employers claimed "drugs" as the reason they secretly videotaped employees in company locker rooms.
-But, instead of revealing illegal drug use or sales, the hidden cameras embarrassingly exposed employees changing their clothing.
+In a couple of similar workplace privacy lawsuits won by employees, employers claimed "drugs" as the reason they secretly videotaped employees in company locker rooms; but, instead of revealing illegal drug use or sales, the hidden cameras embarrassingly exposed employees changing their clothing.
 In so many words, the courts found that type of employee surveillance to be a blatantly disrespectful privacy invasion.

 See a lawyer about challenging an employer invasion of your workplace privacy through a lawsuit.